Scholarships

 -

 Sponsored by the Intertribal Timber Council.
-Dedicated to the support of Native American students pursuing a higher education in Natural Resources.
-The deadline is January 26, 2024.
+Dedicated to the support of Native American students pursuing a higher education in Natural Resources, Forestry, and Fire.

 -